Listen To The Article

 Raw or roasted, tree nuts are a tasty source of vegetable protein for people who have no allergy or aversion to them.
 All types of nuts are rich sources of protein, including peanuts, which are not really nuts in a true botanical sense.
 But their protein content varies, with almonds and pistachios occupying the top of the list followed by walnuts, hazelnuts, Brazil nuts, and cashew nuts.
 Pecans and macadamias have only half the protein content of walnuts and cashews.

 Almonds and the other nuts can make a healthy, anytime snack on their own, or you can turn them into delicious nut butters.
 They are particularly good for the heart and the circulatory system because of the healthy fatty acids in them.

 Quinoa is now a favorite with many people, as it is considered a gluten-free grain, but the truth is that it is not a grain at all, despite its resemblance to millet.
 It is the seed of Chenopodium quinoa, an Amaranth family plant related to spinach and Swiss chard.
 That’s why it’s a high-protein food that’s free of the protein gluten found in wheat and a few other grains.

 You don’t have to be on a gluten-free diet to enjoy the many benefits of quinoa.
 Cook it in water like rice and add it to salads.
-Use it to stuff mushrooms/tomatoes/bell peppers, or cook it into pilaf with vegetables and spices for a protein-rich meal.
+Use it to stuff mushrooms, tomatoes, and bell peppers or cook it into pilaf with vegetables and spices for a protein-rich meal.

 Protein is not the only reason for Spirulina to be hailed as a health food; its high nutritional content includes several minerals and vitamins, including more beta-carotene than carrots.
 It offers protection from chemical contamination by heavy metals such as arsenic, and also has positive effects on cardiovascular health and immune function.

 What “protein-packed plants” would you add to the list?
-Share your thoughts in the section below:
+Share your thoughts in the comments section below: